paulmarsicloud/python-api-poc-helm/README.md

 cd ../..
 helm install python-poc-api-helm charts/python-api --create-namespace -n python-api

+wait for deployments and services to create ~2mins approx: kubectl get pods

 minikube service python-poc-api-helm -n python-api --url

 # Go to your browser with that url and